-BCBC will adhere to the requirements set forth in 935 CMR 500.105(4) which provides permitted and prohibited advertising, branding, marketing, and sponsorship practices of Marijuana Establishments.
+BCBC will adhere to the requirements set forth in 935 CMR 500.105(4) which provides the permitted and prohibited advertising, branding, marketing, and sponsorship practices of Marijuana Establishments.

-Any actions taken by BCBC will not violate the Commission's regulations with respect to limitations on ownership or control or other applicable state laws.
+BCBC acknowledges that any actions taken, or programs instituted will not violate the Commission's regulations with respect to limitations on ownership or control or other applicable state laws.